mpdf/mpdf.github.io/headers-footers/method-1.md

 ## Variant #2 (Split string)

 Set a header/footer in three parts.
-The text string defines three strings divided by '|' which will set a header at the left/centre/right margin of the page on <span class="smallblock">ODD</span> pages and right/centre/left margin for <span class="smallblock">EVEN</span> pages (if&nbsp; <span class="smallblock">DOUBLE-SIDED</span> document), or left/centre/right margin for all pages.
+The text string defines three strings divided by '|' which will set a header at the left/centre/right margin of the page on <span class="smallblock">ODD</span> pages and right/centre/left margin for <span class="smallblock">EVEN</span> pages (if  <span class="smallblock">DOUBLE-SIDED</span> document), or left/centre/right margin for all pages.
 Note the use of {PAGENO} which can be used in any type of header or footer.

 {% highlight php %}
 <?php